Dismissal due to mental illness or burnout – is that legal?

 The type of absence matters:

-All such circumstances must be substantiated by the employer.
+All such circumstances must be substantiated by the employer for a legal dismissal due to mental illness.

 Free initial consultation with a specialist lawyer